Max Headroom signal hijackings: WTTW

 That same night, at about 11:20p.m., the signal of local PBS station WTTW was interrupted during an airing of the first part of the Doctor Who serial Horror of Fang Rock.
 The culprit was apparently the same Max Headroom impersonator, this time audible through distorted audio.

 The masked figure spent the next minute or so making a quick series of brief and seemingly unrelated comments and cultural references interspersed with excited noises and exclamations.
-He was first heard to make a comment about "nerds", then called WGN sportscaster Chuck Swirsky a "frickin' liberal", held up a can of Pepsi while referencing the "Catch the wave" slogan from a recent ad campaign for Coca-Cola featuring the real Max Headroom, and held a middle finger near the camera inside what appeared to be a hollowed-out dildo.
+He was first heard to make a comment about "nerds", then called WGN sportscaster Chuck Swirsky a "frickin' liberal", held up a can of Pepsi while referencing the "Catch the wave" slogan from a recent ad campaign for Coca-Cola featuring the real Max Headroom, and held up a middle finger near the camera inside what appeared to be a hollowed-out dildo.
 After some random moaning, the masked figure sang the phrase "Your love is fading"; hummed part of the theme song to the 1959 animated series Clutch Cargo, and said, "I still see the X!" (a reference to the last episode of that show, which is sometimes misheard as "I stole CBS.")
 He also feigned defecation (complaining of his piles), claiming that he had "made a giant masterpiece for all the Greatest World Newspaper nerds" (WGN's call letters stand for "World's Greatest Newspaper"), and put a knitted glove on one hand while commenting that it was dirty and his brother "had the other one".
 After a crude jump cut, the main figure appeared mostly offscreen to the left with his partially exposed buttocks visible from the side, with a female figure wearing a French maid costume and what appears to be a mask appearing on the right edge of the frame.
 The (unworn) Max Headroom mask was briefly held in view while the voice cried out, "Oh no, they're coming to get me!
 Ah, make it stop!" and the female figure began spanking "Max" with a flyswatter.
 The image faded briefly into static, and then viewers were returned to the Doctor Who broadcast after a total interruption of about 90 seconds.

-Technicians at WTTW's studios could not counteract the signal takeover because there were no engineers on duty at that hour at the Sears Tower (now known as the Willis Tower), where the station's broadcast tower was located.
+Technicians at WTTW's studios could not counteract the signal takeover because there were no engineers on duty at that hour at the Sears Tower, where the station's broadcast tower was located.
 According to station spokesman Anders Yocom, technicians monitoring the transmission from WTTW headquarters "attempted to take corrective measures, but couldn't".
-Air director Paul Rizzo recalled that "as the content got weirder we got increasingly stressed out about our inability to do anything about it".
+Air director Paul Rizzo recalled that "as the content got weirder, we got increasingly stressed out about our inability to do anything about it".
 The pirate broadcast ended when the hijackers unilaterally ended their transmission.
 "By the time our people began looking into what was going on, it was over," said Yocom.
 WTTW received numerous phone calls from viewers who wondered what had occurred.